Eric Kaufmann

 Sign up for my online remote-learning course on Woke: the Origins, Dynamics and Implications of an Elite Ideology (Lecture-only, Lecture-Seminar and MA by thesis in-person options).
 Apply any time for lecture-only option.

-Download my first book The Rise and Fall of Anglo-America (2004) for free HERE.The Rise and Fall of Anglo-America, Eric Kaufmann
+Download my first book The Rise and Fall of Anglo-America (2004) for free HERE.

 Eric’s recent books have focused on the way national identity intersects with political demography – the politics of population change – and ideology.
 He has a continuing interest in questions of cultural left ideology, dominant-group ethnic identity and religious demography.
 His most recent trade press book, Whiteshift, argues that ethnic change underlies national populism and polarization and will not abate without a decline of diversity through ethnic assimilation.
 His previous book, Shall the Religious Inherit the Earth, argues that the more religious people are, regardless of income, faith tradition or education, the more children they have.
 Religious countries have faster population growth than secular ones which is why immigrants are typically much more religious than their secular host societies.
 The cumulative effect of immigration and religious fertility is to slow or reverse the secularisation process in the West.

-Website by Eric P Kaufmann
+Eric P. Kaufmann